 I will also continue to pursue my passion for my Aviary art.
 The Charleston area is surrounded by beautiful marshlands, home to a wide variety of magnificent birdlife.
 Brown Pelicans, Egrets, Herons and a variety of other birds continue to be in focus when I’m out photographing.

 Through the years I have admired the maritime work of John Stobart and Thomas Hoyne.
 I’ve also been influenced by the American and European Impressionists.
-Studying the work of Sicily, Monet, Whistler, Frank Benson, Sargent, and Chase has challenged me to look at each new project with a more open mind.
+Studying the work of Sicily, Monet, Whistler, Frank Benson, Sargent, and Chase has challenged me to work more creatively.

 I’ve evolved to a place where I most certainly appreciate realism and the expertise necessary to achieve it, but creativity of style, application of paint, careful selection of color and tone, all have become as interesting and as important as the composition itself.